ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Acknowledgments
 {: numbered="no"}

-The following individuals were helpful in shaping this document: Carsten Bormann, Rikard Hoeglund, Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok.
+The following individuals were helpful in shaping this document: Carsten Bormann, Rikard Hoeglund, Ben Kaduk, John Mattsson, Daniel Migault, Jim Schaad, Ludwig Seitz, Goeran Selander and Peter van der Stok.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the EIT-Digital High Impact Initiative ACTIVE.